sourcegraph/sourcegraph-public-snapshot/doc/dev/setup/quickstart.md

 ## Run `sg setup`

-Open a terminal and run the following comming:
+Open a terminal and run the following command:

 ```sh
 sg setup